Last Updated

 A separate communication breakdown was confirmed involving the Florida Office of Inspector General, where multiple formal outreach attempts to published intake addresses received no reply.
 This highlights a broader failure of basic complaint intake and responsiveness at the oversight level. - Circular Deflection:

 This referral is especially troubling because the DBPR Inspector General already confirmed in writing on May 21, 2025 that his office had no authority to investigate construction, permitting, or DBPR decisions in this case.
-Passing the complaint back to the same office that has disclaimed jurisdiction exemplifies the circular, closed-loop oversight failures that have defined Florida’s approach to HOA accountability.
+Passing the complaint back to the same office that has disclaimed jurisdiction exemplifies the circular, closed-loop potential oversight failures that have defined Florida’s approach to HOA accountability.
 (Refer to OIG-Confirms-No-Jurisdiction.pdf; 2025/06/Office-of-Inspector-General-@-FL-DBPR-Blocked.pdf)

 - Impact: These events confirm that prosecutorial, policing, and regulatory channels have collapsed or been shielded.
 Even at the highest oversight levels, complaints are bounced in circles rather than investigated, leaving homeowners with no viable path to accountability.